 Short on cash?
 Want to start saving money for the future?
 Talking about money can be intimidating, but it doesn’t have to be.
-Here are some easy ways to save money and invest in your future, courtesy of West Hills College.
+Here are some easy ways to save money and invest in your future, courtesy of West Hills College Lemoore.

-- Become financially literate.
+Become financially literate.
 All this fancy phrase really means is that you should learn how to manage your money.
-Take advantage of the many workshops offered at West Hills College to learn how to manage your bank account and finances, watch out for identity theft, handle student loans, how to make a budget and more.
+Take advantage of the many workshops offered at West Hills College Lemoore to learn how to manage your bank account and finances, watch out for identity theft, how to make a budget and handle student loans and more.

-- Get a job if you don’t already have one.
+Get a job if you don’t already have one.
 This might seem like a no-brainer, but consider working while in college.
-There are many jobs at West Hills College and in the community that will let you work around your class schedule.
+There are many jobs at WHCL and in the community that will let you work around your class schedule.
 Having a job while in school will let you stay on top of finances and save a little for when you enter the workforce or transfer.

-- Apply for scholarships!
-West Hills College offers thousands of dollars of scholarships every year.
+Apply for scholarships!
+WHCL offers thousands of dollars of scholarships every year.
 Don’t think you qualify for a scholarship?
 Apply anyway.
 There are dozens of scholarships with different criteria.
 You probably do qualify!

-- Buy smart and be thrifty.
+Buy smart and be thrifty.
 Look at all of your options before buying anything.
 Looking for textbooks?
-Buy used online or take advantage of the price match our West Hills College bookstores offer.
-If you find a textbook cheaper somewhere else, our bookstores will usually match that price.
-Many West hills College classes also use free digital textbooks, so make sure to keep that in mind.
+Buy used online or take advantage of the many Zero Textbook Courses that WHCL offers.